Conserved name: Rejection

 Besides conservation of names of certain ranks (Art.
 14), the ICN also offers the option of outright rejection of a name (nomen utique rejiciendum) also called suppressed name under Article 56, another way of creating a nomen rejiciendum that cannot be used anymore.
 Outright rejection is possible for a name at any rank.

-Rejection (suppression) of individual names is distinct from suppression of works (opera utique oppressa) under Article 34, which allows for listing certain taxonomic ranks in certain publications which are considered not to include any validly published names.
+Rejection (suppression) of individual names is distinct from suppression of works (opera utique oppressa) under Article 34, which allows for listing certain taxonomic ranks in certain publications that are considered not to include any validly published names.

 Effects

 Conflicting conserved names are treated according to the normal rules of priority.
 Separate proposals (informally referred to as "superconservation" proposals) may be made to protect a conserved name that would be overtaken by another.
 However, conservation has different consequences depending on the type of name that is conserved: